AsibHasanRiyad/connectopia-client/README.md

 # Features

-**Connectopia Online Forum:** Connectopia is an online forum equipped with robust authentication functionalities powered by Firebase.
+**Connectopia Online Forum:** Connectopia is an online forum that facilitates seamless communication through distinct user and admin roles.
+Users can post, comment, react to posts, and access a personalized dashboard showcasing their profile and activities.
+Admins, in addition to these functions, have the authority to make announcements, view site statistics, and manage user roles effectively.

 **Role-based Functionalities** The project includes user login and logout features with distinct roles for Admins and regular users.
 Admins have exclusive access to specific features tailored to their role.